 THE SMALLEST BOOKSHOP IN BRIGHTON

-I discovered this diminutive bookseller by chance one Saturday morning on a browse around the Open Market in the edgy London Road neighbourhood.
+I discovered this diminutive bookseller by chance one Saturday morning on a browse around the Open Market in London Road neighbourhood.
 It’s basically a market stall filled with second-hand books, including lots of cult classics at good prices.

 WHERE TO STAY IN HANOVER